microsoft/fabric-toolbox/datamart/README.md

 | item_name | Specify the name of the warehouse to be used for the Direct Lake semantic model. |
 | item_type | Specify the item type for the migration; options are 'Warehouse' or 'Lakehouse'.
 The default is 'Lakehouse'. <br><br>**Important:**  Ensure that it is configured as 'Warehouse' |
 | schema_name | Specify the name of the schema from the data warehouse. <br><br>**Important:** Ensure that it is configured to match the **Schema Name** from the previously executed script. |

+# Important

+Data ingestion from the original datamart is not migrated in this solution - as it is now decoupled, allowing you greater flexibility of options across Microsoft Fabric - including the use of standalone items such as dataflow gen2, data pipelines, copy job and more.
+If you wish to continue to use the Power Query Online authoring experience you can export a [Power Query template](https://aka.ms/pqtemplate) which includes your original queries and transformation logic and create a new dataflow gen2 to ingest data.